wp-plugins/image-projector/readme.txt

 Yes, this can be specified in the plugin settings page.

 = Can I modify the styles? =
 Yes.
 Please have a look into the plugin settings page and the stylesheet located in the plugin directory.
+If you need advice on how to set up the styles please leave a support message.

 If you have any suggestions to enhacements or modifications, feedback is very much appreciated!